 Meningitis is an infection of the membranes surrounding the spinal cord and the brain.
 It can kill within hours and can affect anyone of any age.
 Ireland has the highest incident of Meningitis per capita in Europe and there are currently no vaccinations against all the different strains of the disease.
 However, the most serious forms can be prevented – which is why you need to know the symptoms of Meningitis.

-World Meningitis Day takes place every year on April 24th and it aims to encourage individuals, families and communities to learn:
+World Meningitis Day takes place every year (previously in April, now in October), aiming to encourage individuals, families and communities to learn:

 - The signs and symptoms of meningitis

 - The importance of urgent treatment of the disease

 - That prevention is available through vaccination against some forms of Meningitis.